CodXCrypt/Image-Uploader-with-Node.Js/README.md

           # Third, install "multer" module using " npm install multer "
           ## We can also install these packages in one go " npm install express multer"
           # Fourth, install Nodemon , it will help you keep your server up and running " npm install nodemon "

+4. After all these you can just go to " localhost:3001/upload " to see your project up and running.

+Note : This project is further more to be developed , so feel free to create issues and send PR's if you want to suggest something interesting